-Lachlan Shire Council has embarked on an ambitious journey to grow a sustainable visitor economy through developing assets, infrastructure, and attractions that connect visitors to the Shire.
+Lachlan Shire Council has embarked on an ambitious journey to grow a sustainable visitor economy through developing assets, infrastructure, and attractions that connect visitors to the Shire, and its characters.

-2023/2024 The financial year, substantially completed its development of the Utes in the Paddock tourism precinct in Condobolin.
+The 2023/24 financial year, council substantially completed its development of the Utes in the Paddock tourism precinct in Condobolin.

 The precinct incorporates the Lachlan Shire Visitor Information Centre and a heavy vehicle rest area.
-The new centre was officially opened in late November 2023 and has welcomed approximately 3,000 visitors over the past four (4) months.
-With the centre operating 7 days per week, Council is now moving to shire-wide product development and marketing.
-This phase is an essential component in unlocking Lachlan Shire's tourism potential and will be underpinned by Lachlan Shire's Destination Management Plan (DMP), Delivery Program and Operational Plan.
+The new Centre was officially opened in late November 2023 and, Council is moving to shire-wide development and marketing.
+This phase is an essential component in unlocking Lachlan Shire's tourism potential and will underpinned by Lachlan Shire's Destination Management Plan (DMP), Delivery Program and Operational Plan.
 The DMP will provide the direction and framework for taking the Shire's tourism sector forward over the next five years.

-The primary goal of this plan is to increase visitor stays and expenditure within the Shire, resulting in economic and social benefits for the local community and broader region.
+The primary goal of this Plan is to increase visitor stays and expenditure within the Shire, resulting in economic and social benefits for the local community and broader region.